 - 9.66 Buildings listed for their special architectural or historic interest have statutory protection under the Planning (Listed Buildings and Conservation Areas) Act 1990.
 The Council has a statutory duty to preserve and enhance the character and appearance of listed buildings in Ipswich and will therefore only grant planning permission and listed building consent for works and changes of use which complement this obligation.
 Historic England publishes advice on the application of Part L of the Building Regulations to historic and traditionally constructed buildings. - 9.67 A change of use of a listed building may affect its character and appearance and involve alterations to the fabric to meet either the functional or statutory requirements for the proposed use.
 The Council will be unable to grant permission for a proposed change of use of a listed building where sufficient details have not been submitted. - 9.68 The National Planning Policy Framework (NPPF) states that consent will not be granted for the demolition of a listed building other than in exceptional circumstances, and not unless the Council is satisfied that every possible effort has been made to continue the present use, or find a suitable new use.
-Demolition will not be permitted until there are approved detailed plans for redevelopment that would immediately follow the clearance of the site. - 9.69 The Council is keen to protect and enhance the town's 15-14 designated conservation areas which are shown on Plan 3.
+Demolition will not be permitted until there are approved detailed plans for redevelopment that would immediately follow the clearance of the site. - 9.69 The Council is keen to protect and enhance the town's 15 designated conservation areas which are shown on Plan 3.
 The character appraisals and management plans for each area highlight what is distinctive about the area including building styles, street patterns, land form, historical development and key views.
 Future character appraisals will include landscape and tree assessments.
-Proposals for development in conservation areas will need to indicate precisely how each scheme will preserve and enhance the conservation area in which it is located by a thorough appreciation of these distinctive characteristics. - 9.70 Proposals for development in Conservation Areas should indicate precisely how each scheme will preserve and enhance the conservation area in which it is located.
-A development proposal lying outside the boundary of a conservation area yet clearly affecting its character and appearance will be considered as if it formed part of the designated conservation area. - 9.71 National policy, guidance and advice and policy on the conservation of the historic environment is set out in the Ancient Monuments and Archaeological Areas Act (as amended) 1979, and the Planning (Listed Buildings and Conservation Areas) Act 1990, the NPPF and the national Planning Practice Guidance.

-The NPPF supersedes Planning Policy Statement 5 (Planning for the Historic Environment). although the Practice Guide to PPS5 remains in place as guidance This is supported by Historic England's Good Practice Advice (GPA) and the Historic England Advice Notes.
-The general approach to managing heritage assets will also follow the guidance set out in BS7913.
+Proposals for development in conservation areas will need to indicate precisely how each scheme will preserve and enhance the conservation area in which it is located by a thorough appreciation of these distinctive characteristics. - 9.70 A development proposal lying outside the boundary of a conservation area yet clearly affecting its character and appearance will be considered as if it formed part of the designated conservation area. - 9.71 National policy, guidance and advice on the conservation of the historic environment is set out in the Ancient Monuments and Archaeological Areas Act (as amended) 1979, the Planning (Listed Buildings and Conservation Areas) Act 1990, the NPPF and the national Planning Practice Guidance.
+This is supported by Historic England's Good Practice Advice (GPA) and the Historic England Advice Notes.
+The general approach to managing heritage assets will also follow the guidance set out in BS791312. - 9.72 The NPPF establishes a presumption in favour of sustainable development and states that great weight should be given to the conservation of designated heritage assets such as conservation areas.
+Where a proposed development will lead to substantial harm to or total loss of significance of a designated heritage asset, planning permission should not be given unless substantial public benefits can be identified that outweigh that harm or loss.
+Decisions about proposed development which would harm the significance of a designated heritage asset will be taken having regard to the NPPF.